socadk/design-practice-repository/activities/DPR-TacticDDD.md

 ### Context
 *Domain-Driven Design (DDD)* proposes techniques and patterns to deal with the intrinsic complexity in software development, both organizationally and technically.
-Key DDD themes are business-orientation, domain modeling, and knowledge reuse both on the strategical (i.e., long term, cross-project) and on the tactical (i.e.application, project, product) level.
+Key DDD themes are business-orientation, domain modeling, and knowledge reuse both on the strategical (i.e., long term, cross-project) and on the tactical (i.e., application, project, product) level.

 ### Goal and Purpose (When to Use and When not to Use)

-Tactic DDD can be seen as [Object-Oriented Analysis and Design](https://en.wikipedia.org/wiki/Object-oriented_analysis_and_design) (OOAD) done right, putting emphasis on the business logic in layered architecture and decomposing the [Domain Model pattern](https://martinfowler.com/eaaCatalog/domainModel.html) from M. Fowler's @Fowler:2002.
+Tactic DDD can be seen as [Object-Oriented Analysis and Design](https://en.wikipedia.org/wiki/Object-oriented_analysis_and_design) (OOAD) done right, putting emphasis on the business logic in layered architecture and decomposing the [Domain Model](https://martinfowler.com/eaaCatalog/domainModel.html) pattern from M. Fowler's @Fowler:2002.
 The goals of OOAD and tactic DDD are:

-* Establish an [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) with users, other external stakeholders and within the team
+* Establish an [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) with users, other external stakeholders, and within the team
 * Know what to implement (analysis)
 * Define storage units, attributes, methods (design)